Ahmad al-Jaber Air Base

 Ahmad al-Jaber Air Base (IATA: XIJ, ICAO: OKAJ) is a Kuwait Air Force base that is home to 3 Kuwait Air Force F/A-18 C/D squadrons: 9 Squadron, 25 Squadron, and 61 Squadron.
 The base also has an area designated for operations by the U.S. Air Force and its allies.

 History

 Invasion of Kuwait

-When Iraq launched its invasion in 1990 on Kuwait, Iraqi Air Force jets dropped air-scattered mines, preventing operations on the runways.
+When Iraq launched the 1990 invasion of Kuwait, Iraqi Air Force jets dropped air-scattered mines, preventing operations on the runways.
 This led to the Kuwaiti Air Force Mirage F1s and A-4 Skyhawks having to land on a road nearby.

 Lead up to the Gulf War

 After the invasion, the US, which was preparing for Operation Desert Storm, feared that al-Jaber housed Iraqi chemical weapons mainly because the Iraqi army had deployed 30 howitzers and used the Kuwaiti hardened concrete hangars at al-Jaber for munitions storage.
 These howitzers, known as GHN-45, were notable for being preferred for chemical munition delivery by the Iraqis.